Urbanizedev/state_data/txdb/wip/repair_postgis_extension.md

 ---

 ## 4. Dump to editable SQL
+*(Example — adjust paths, flags, DB names as needed)*

 ```bash
 pg_dump -Fp -d <db_name> -f <db_name>_source.sql
 ```

 ---

-## 5. Correct schema references
+## 5. Correct PostGIS schema references
 In the SQL file:

-- Update all schema-qualified PostGIS references to the **standard schema**.
+- Update schema-qualified PostGIS functions/types to the **standard schema**.
-- Update any `CREATE EXTENSION postgis WITH SCHEMA ...` statements.
+- Fix any `CREATE EXTENSION postgis WITH SCHEMA ...` statements.
-- Ensure no edits occur inside data literals.
+- Ensure replacements do **not** affect data literals.

+Use appropriate tools or scripts based on your environment.

 ---

 ## 6. Create clean destination database
+*(Example — your DB creation method may differ)*

 ```sql
 CREATE DATABASE <new_db_name>;
 ```